 The Eco-Score has two levers of action:

-- The Eco-Score allows a more informed choice of consumers who can now easily take into account the environmental impact of products as a criterion of choice.
+- With the Eco-Score, consumers can make a more informed choice by taking into account the environmental impact of products as a criterion of choice.

 To encourage product improvements, our platform for producers automatically analyzes data provided by manufacturers to identify avenues for improvement.
 The platform thus identifies all the products that would obtain a better Nutri-Score score with a slight change in composition (a reduction in salt of 5% for example).